Silver City, Idaho

 Hostilities had been brewing for months between the Golden Chariot and the Ida Elmore mines.
 The mine owners had agreed on a section of neutral ground between the mines, but the Golden Chariot violated this agreement and both sides prepared for conflict.

-Ninety five troops, equipped with a cannon, occupied Silver City for just four days between April 4 and 8.
-It was clear this decisive action had put an end to the fighting and the Owyhee War was at an end.
+Ninety-five troops, equipped with a cannon, occupied Silver City for just four days between April 4 and 8.
+The show of strength proved enough to halt the violence, and within days the Owyhee War had come to an end.

 Silver City Boom Town